cloudquery/cloudquery/plugins/destination/snowflake/README.md

 From Snowflake documentation:

 `account` - Name assigned to your Snowflake account.
-If you are not on us-west-2 or AWS deployement, append the region and platform to the end, e.g., <account>.<region> or <account>.<region>.<platform>.
+If you are not on us-west-2 or AWS deployment, append the region and platform to the end, e.g., <account>.<region> or <account>.<region>.<platform>.

 ## Underlying library